Soundbendor/opera-sentiment/README.md

 # Opera singing dataset 2023

+## A multi-label dataset for opera singing

 All the .wav files are ignored due to the size, to download the whole dataset, please go to this link: TODO

 ## Where does this dataset come from?
-This data set is a combination of this two following datasets:
+This data set is a combination of these intelligence contributions:
-- Singing Voice Audio Dataset
+- Singing Voice Audio Dataset<sup>[1]</sup>
-  - Main source of this dataset.
+  - Most audio source and label annotation are from this dataset.
-  - > D. A. A. Black, M. Li, and M. Tian, “Automatic Identification of Emotional Cues in Chinese Opera Singing,” in 13th Int.
-Conf. on Music Perception and Cognition (ICMPC-2014), 2014, pp. 250–255.
-- Jingju (Beijing opera) Phoneme Annotation
+- Jingju (Beijing opera) Phoneme Annotation<sup>[2]</sup>
-  - Use the csv of this dataset to correct some annotaion errors in the former one.
+  - Use the csv file of this dataset to correct some annotaion errors in the former one.
   - Add new audios from this dataset.
     - 2 new laosheng songs (one audio for each)
     - 6 new audios for exsiting laosheng songs
     - 4 new dan songs (one audio for each)
     - 2 new audio for exsiting dan songs
     - todo: there is five dan songs not found, they exist in the latter dataset which are mentioned that they are from the former dataset, but I can't find them in the former dataset.
 Maybe they are missclassifyed to the western folder.
+- Label corrections
+  - Label corrected by Shengxuan Wang ([shawn120](https://github.com/shawn120))
+  - Correction rely on the knowledge from Shengxuan Wang, Rong Gong et al. <sup>[2]</sup>, and online searching.
+- TODO: Add in more western opera to balance out the language inbalance.

+> [1] D. A. A. Black, M. Li, and M. Tian, “Automatic Identification of Emotional Cues in Chinese Opera Singing,” in 13th Int.
+Conf. on Music Perception and Cognition (ICMPC-2014), 2014, pp. 250–255.
+>
-  - > Rong Gong, Rafael Caro Repetto, & Yile Yang.
+> [2] Rong Gong, Rafael Caro Repetto, & Yile Yang.
 (2017).
 Jingju a cappella singing dataset [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.344932

 ## explanation of the yaml meta data
 ```yaml